Authentication on Tawa

 Environment Variables (auto-injected)

-BIO_CLIENT_IDBuilder (when auth: mode: sso or service-only)Your service's OAuth client ID
+BIO_CLIENT_IDWhen spec.auth: mode: sso or service-onlyYour service's OAuth client ID

-BIO_CLIENT_SECRETBuilder (when auth: mode: sso or service-only)Your service's OAuth client secret
+BIO_CLIENT_SECRETWhen spec.auth: mode: sso or service-onlyYour service's OAuth client secret

-BIO_ID_URLAlways — core platform varBio-ID base URL, no declaration needed
+BIO_ID_URLAlways — core platform variableBio-ID base URL.
+No declaration needed.

 What NOT to Do